Park and Slide

 To enable organisations around the world to create their own ‘urban slide’, an 80 page pack of instructions has been created.
-The pack contains diagrams, risk assessments, a method statement, budget template, waiver form and everything you need to do for a slides planning and delivery.
+The pack contains diagrams, risk assessments, a method statement, budget template, waiver form and everything needed for planning and delivering a slide.
 In return for the information, you will pay a small admin fee and make a donation to the charity Frank Water.
 Contact us here via email about receiving this DIY manual.

 The art project was funded in part through this Spacehive crowdfunding campaign.
 Thanks to all who donated!

 As described in the press, Luke turned down funding from major corporate sponsors, in favour of gathering local support for the project.
 ‘Park and Slide’ was not an opportunity to advertise fizzy drinks, swimming trunks or holidays to anyone.

 Over 600 million people around the globe heard about the slide through the 350 news and press articles about the slide.
 Here are few links: BBC, ITV, Telegraph, Metro, DailyMail, Mirror, Independent, Guardian, Daily Mail, The Metro, Washington Post, NBC News, USA Today, Daily Express, BBC One Show, NHK Japanese TV, NPR, Repubblica Italy, + 350 more news articles here.

 Press Coverage Before the Day

 Guardian, ITV News (watch), USA Game Show, BBC Radio (Listen) , China News, Yahoo News, Gizmodo, BBC, Designboom, Bristol Evening Post, Guardian-Crowdfunding story.

 Journalists and bloggers can download these images for free for your use.
 Or here are some from Getty you’d need to pay for.
 Contact firstname.lastname@example.org for further information.
 Here is the press release from the day.